 [[Define sensitive information: Anything that the individuals do not want leaked]]

+The decreasing cost of DNA sequencing [1] has rendered a massive increase in the annual amount of high-dimensional personalized “–omic” data being generated [2].
+Many large consortia, like GTex [3], ENCODE [4], 1000 Genomes [5], and TCGA [6], are generating large amount of high dimensional –omics datasets.
+Coupled with the generated data, the sophisticated analysis methods are being developed to discovery complex biological correlations between the molecular signatures and phenotypes, which can contain sensitive information about individuals like disease status.
+It is therefore necessary for the models for sharing these datasets to keep up with the analysis methods so as to control the leakage of the predictable sensitive information in each study.

 [[Previous work: Homer, Schadt, Erlich, …]]

-[[GTex Project eQTLs are accessible with gradient, significance information, and even the joint distribution of expression and genotypes]]
+Several previous studies have demonstrated the possibility of individual identification in different specific scenarios by exploiting different statistical and genomic attributes of the generated datasets.
+A review of breaches of genomic privacy can be found [7].
+In [8] authors propose a novel statistical analysis methodology for testing whether an individual is in a pool of samples, where only the allele frequencies are known.
+In [9], the authors identify the identities of several male participants of 1000 Genomes [5] project by exploiting that the short tandem repeats on Y-chromosome can be used as an individual identifying biomarker.
+In [10], the authors demonstrate that one can build a model for predicting genotypes for eQTLs using gene expression levels and use the model to identify individuals with high accuracy.

-[[Genetic leakage protection: Several of these: De-identification based (removal of names), Encryption based, more complicated de-identification techniques (k-anonymization), differential privacy based (makes a very high compromise of utility for privacy’s sake).
-Last two are active field of research.]]
+[[Previous approaches: Differential privacy, different types of attacks, model inversion attack, linking attack]] [[Genetic leakage protection: Several of these: De-identification based (removal of names), Encryption based, more complicated de-identification techniques (k-anonymization), differential privacy based (makes a very high compromise of utility for privacy’s sake).
+These are active fields of research.]] [[It has been shown previously that differential privacy formality, which is theoretically the most complete data protection scheme, for releasing genomic information may lead to very poor utility~\cite{XX,XX}.

-[[Previous approaches: Differential privacy, different types of attacks, model inversion attack, linking attack]]

-[[It has been shown previously that differential privacy formality, which is theoretically the most complete data protection scheme, for releasing genomic information may lead to very poor utility~\cite{XX,XX}.
 It is therefore necessary to analyze where the sensitive information exists in different datasets and how protection of the sensitive data affects data utility.
 To accomplish this, This study furthers the understanding of the predictable sensitive genetic information from gene expression datasets.]]